PietroJomini/auri/docs/features.md

     - [ ] minimax with alpha-beta pruning
     - [ ] monte carlo
     - [ ] threaded
-    - [ ] transposition table
+    - [x] transposition table
       - [x] hashmap
-      - [ ] hash
+      - [x] hash
         - [x] zobrist
-        - [ ] test collisions
-      - [ ] rotations
+      - [x] rotations
         - [x] rotate index
-        - [ ] incremental rotation: i have 8 positions, each for one rotation, and i update all of them at the same time
+        - [x] incremental rotation: i have 8 positions, each for one rotation, and i update all of them at the same time.
+In the tt i can save just the "original" one and, at lookup, search for every hash.
           - pros: faster
           - cons: 4x space used
           - maybe i can only save 8 zobrist hash, and update them with the indexes rotated